missrhea/movie-recommendation-using-movielens-dataset/README.md

 3. Now build the recommendation system.
    The (simplistic) problem statement is: Given that user X has watched movie Y and rated it 5 stars,    we recommended a movie Z, such that other users that watched Y and rated it 5 stars also watched      movie Z and rated it 5 stars.

 4. To measure the likelihood that movie Z will be recommended, find the correlation between 2 movies    across the user ratings.
-This will answer the questions, "users who watched movie Y are most          likely to watch movie Z".
+Correlation between two movies answers the question, "how do the user        ratings for two movies fluctuate?"
+   One (trivial) expectation would be that users who watched Finding Dory also watched Finding Nemo,    and rated these movies similarly.
+This follows that the correlation between these two movies would    tend to 1.
+And thus, Finding Dory can be recommended to a user who watched and highly rated          Finding Nemo.